 Papalaua Falls are approximately 501 meters tall and consist of 5 drops.
 Especially impressive is the middle part – 340 m tall drop.
 The water here, for the most part, does not have a free fall, it flows along a very steep fissure made by the force of the stream.
 Each of the drops ends with a pool.

 This middle part of falls can be well observed from the sea.
 Lower part though disappears from the sight – it is hidden in a very deep and steep chasm.

 Experienced trekkers can reach the pool of the lower, 24 m high drop.

-There is a Hawaiian legend about the lower pools and the origin of valley:
+There is a Hawaiian legend about the lower pools and the origin of the valley:

 The main goddess of Hawaiians – Hi’iaka – fought the evil water spirit of this stream – a giant man-eating lizard (mo’o).
 Lizard in agony carved the valley with its tail.

-Hawaiians have a belief that water spirit – mo’o – in a form of lizard still lives in the deep lower pool of Papalaua Falls.
+Hawaiians have a belief that water spirit – mo’o – in a form of a lizard still lives in the deep lower pool of Papalaua Falls.
 He might attack innocents who swim here.
 Similar legends exist about other waterfall pools in Moloka’i, like Moa’ula Falls.

 Very often under the name of Kahiwa Falls there are published images of Papalaua Falls.
 See yourselves – search of "Kahiwa" in Flickr will bring you four images of Papalaua Falls!
-Only one of these images by luck contains also Kahiwa Falls seen to the right from pole.
+Only one of these images by luck contains also Kahiwa Falls seen to the right from the pole.

 If you see under a name of Kahiwa Falls an image of a very high waterfall at the far end of the green valley – these for sure are not Kahiwa Falls but rather the Papalaua Falls which are only 1 – 1.2 km away.
 Kahiwa Falls fall nearly directly into the ocean!